History of Chichele College

 By the early 20th century it was reduced to a single farm cottage with an attached granary.

 Although parts of the college survive only as foundations, some impressive walls remain and the chapel is still roofed.
-The buildings were laid out around a quadrangle about 14 metres (45 feet) square.
+The buildings were laid out around a quadrangle about 14 metres (45 ft) square.
 The east wall of the east range, which fronts the main road, stands to its full height and incorporates the main entrance gateway.

 At its north end another wall abutting it, with a blocked opening, is the remnant of a barn built in the late 18th or early 19th century that overlies parts of the north and east ranges.